 An undergraduate research and lab program combining biology and chemistry techniques and theories.

 The University of West Florida is one of 177 universities to participate in the SEA-PHAGES (Science Education Alliance-Phage Hunters Advancing Genomics and Evolutionary Science) program, jointly administered by the University of Pittsburgh and the Howard Hughes Medical Institute’s Science Education division.
-Through this program, students will have a research-based laboratory course taught jointly by the biology and chemistry faculty.
-Chemistry laboratory techniques and theories will support the biological aspects of discovery based isolation and study of novel bacteriophages.
+Through this program, laboratory techniques and theories will support the biological aspects of discovery-based isolation and the study of novel bacteriophages.
 These are the viruses that infect bacteria.
-This research-based course provides a unique opportunity for an undergraduate student to experience science first-hand, take ownership of one's lab experience and discovery, and attend scientific conferences.
-Invitations to incoming freshmen will be sent in January and February 2020 and 24 students will be selected to participate.
+This two-semester research-based course provides a unique opportunity for undergraduate students to experience science first-hand, take ownership of one's lab experience and discovery, and attend scientific conferences.
+Invitations to incoming freshmen will be sent each spring and up to 18 students will be selected to participate.

 SEA-PHAGES participant students will obtain credits in Biology I and II lab (Fall BSC2010L and Spring BSC2011L) or their equivalents depending on students’ majors.